mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/platform_strategy_canvas_template.md

 **Value unit:** Event contract (binary outcome contract) on macro-economic or civic outcomes

-**Description:** A standardized digital contract that pays out 1 GEL (or equivalent) if a specific measurable event occurs (e.g., "GEL/USD rate exceeds 2.80 by December 31, 2026" or "Mayoral candidate X wins Tbilisi election with >50% of vote"), and zero otherwise.
-Contracts trade between 0.01-0.99 GEL based on market-implied probability, with prices reflecting real-time information aggregation from diverse market participants.
-The minimum trade size is 1 GEL (approximately $0.37 USD), enabling true micro-stakes participation.
+**Description:** Users can take a position on whether a specific event will happen or not, such as changes in currency rates or election results.
+The value of the contract changes based on how likely the market thinks the event is.
+This makes the product simple, understandable, and accessible for everyday users.

 ---